deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/FAQ.md

 ## OFFLINE disk resize

-Some cloud providers may not support ONLINE disk resizing.
+Some cloud providers (for example, Google Cloud) may not support online disk modification.
-If you get the following error, then you need to reduce the number of StatefulSet replicas to 0, wait for disk resizing and return the number of replicas that was before the start of the operation.
+If the get error is displayed when changing the disk size (see the example below), you need to reduce the number of `StatefulSet` replicas to 0, wait for disk resizing and return the number of replicas that was before the start of the operation.

 ```text